 Store your coffee beans in an airtight container in a cool, dry place.
 If you live in a humid climate, store them in your refrigerator or freezer—but don’t keep them longer than three months.
 If you live in a dry area, you can store coffee beans at room temperature for two weeks.

 To extend their shelf life, use a freezer bag and eliminate as much oxygen as possible before sealing.
 You can also put whole beans into food-safe containers with one-way valves and fillers so they won’t come into contact with air until they’re ready for brewing.

 2. Store your coffee in an airtight container

 As soon as you buy a bag of coffee beans, transfer them to an airtight container and store them in a cool, dry place.
-If you have whole beans in storage, use a dedicated coffee grinder for that bag so that your grinds remain fresh until you’re ready to brew them.
+If you have whole beans in storage, use a dedicated coffee grinder for that bag to keep your grinds fresh until you’re ready to brew them.

 Adequately sealed and stored, roasted coffee can last for several weeks or even months at room temperature.
 If you enjoy drinking it daily or want an instant cup before work (yes, people make instant coffee with beans), consider grinding only what you need right before brewing.
-That way, your grinds stay fresher longer—and they take up less space than a whole bag!
+That way, your grinds stay fresher longer and take up less space than a whole bag!

 3. Keep your coffee beans away from heat and light

 Like most foods, coffee beans have a best-by date.
 When stored in an airtight container, coffee beans can last for about a week at room temperature and one month in your refrigerator.